-- Enable CRL Check: When checked, client’s certificate will be verified against the client revocation list.
+- Enable CRL Check: When checked, client’s certificate will be verified against the certificate revocation list.

 Add a new certificate from a trusted Certificate Authority.
 If more than one CA are included in the PKI profile, then a client’s certificate need only match one of them to be valid.
 A client’s certificate must match the CA as the root of the chain.
 If the presented cert has an intermediate chain, then each link in the chain must be included here.
 See Ignore Peer Chain to ignore intermediate validation checking.

 Certificate Revocation List

 The CRL allows invalidation of certificates, or more specifically the certificate’s serial number.
 The revocation list may be updated by manually uploading a new CRL, or by periodically downloading from a CRL server.
 If a client or server certificate is found to be in the CRL, the SSL handshake will fail, with a resulting log created to provide further information about the handshake.